NikitaBerezhnyj/CodeBuddy/CONTRIBUTING.md

 ### 2. Suggesting Enhancements

-- If you have ideas for improving **CodeBuddy**, please describe them in a new issue.
+- If you have ideas for improving **Code Buddy Sidekick**, please describe them in a new issue.
 - Include examples or use cases whenever possible.

 ### 3. Submitting Pull Requests